FilippTrigub/Agentic-RAG-with-Docling/README.md

 6. Agent can use exact filters, where conditions applicable on document content and contains post-retrieval filters for broad search
 7. Agent has basic memory
+8. **NEW!** 🎉 Funky terminal UI with ASCII art, colors, emojis, and progress bars!

 ## Prerequisites